 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.

-Expected Value (EV) Explained
+Expected Value (EV) in Poker, Explained

 Poker is all about making money.
 Unfortunately, making all the right decisions doesn't ensure you'll book a win.